ReneilweKeoagile061/TechElectro/README.md

 ## 8. Business Value

 This project directly targets TechElectro's stated problem: overstocking and understocking eroding customer satisfaction and tying up capital.
-The dashboard gives management a live, filterable view of both risks simultaneously — capital at risk from slow-moving stock, and reorder urgency for fast-moving stock — with adjustable service-level and lead-time assumptions so recommendations can be tuned to real supplier terms as that data becomes available.
+The dashboard gives management a live, filterable view of both risks simultaneously, capital at risk from slow-moving stock, and reorder urgency for fast-moving stock, with adjustable service-level and lead-time assumptions so recommendations can be tuned to real supplier terms as that data becomes available.